freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/java/interfaces/index.md

 ## Instances of an Interface

 Once you create a Java Class which `implements` any Interface, the object instance can be referenced as an instance of the Interface.
-Similar concept as of Inheritance instantiation.
+This concept is similar to that of Inheritance instantiation.

 ```java
 // following our previous example